A 1928 Passport of Lucy Barnard Briggs, Diplomatic Spouse

 In late 1933, Lucy and her two-year-old daughter used this passport to travel to Havana, Cuba, to join Ellis at his new post.
 They were there for four years, during which Lucy gave birth to a son.
 Photos of her daughter and son were appended to pages in this passport — as was the practice at this time, instead of issuing them their own separate passports.

 Following another assignment in Washington, D.C., Lucy and her children traveled in September 1940 to Ellis’s next post: Santiago, Chile.
-Ellis’s assignment here ended in 1941, and Lucy and the children were issued a new diplomatic passport in February 1941.
+Ellis’s assignment in Chile ended in 1941, and Lucy and the children were issued a new diplomatic passport in February 1941.

 The Briggs family’s diplomatic travels would continue until Ellis’s retirement in 1962; over the years, he also served in the Dominican Republic, China, Uruguay, Czechoslovakia, South Korea, Brazil, and Greece.